Based on research from leading reverse mortgage professionals Harlan Accola and Dan Hultquist

 Understand the opportunity

-Reverse mortgages have significant advantages for homeowners who are 62 and older, including eliminating their monthly mortgage payment obligation and providing access to the home’s equity in the form of cash or a line of credit.
+Reverse mortgages have significant advantages for homeowners who are 62 and older, including eliminating their monthly mortgage payment obligation (as long as they continue to pay taxes and insurance and maintain the property) and providing access to the home’s equity in the form of cash or a line of credit.

 But these advantages need to be weighed against potential drawbacks, including the drawdown of the home’s equity.